NickMusic EMEA: History

-NickMusic (formerly known as Nick Hits) is a music video channel for children in the Netherlands and Belgium.
-The channel launched as Nick Hits on 2 August 2007 and became NickMusic on 1 February 2017.
-It plays mainly child-friendly pop music.
-As of 1 July 2020, it was also made available in Australia and New Zealand without any localisation or timeshifting, and replaced MTV Music 24 throughout Central Europe on 1 June 2021.
+On 1 June 2021, NickMusic replaced MTV Music 24 in Europe.
+Later, the channel expanded to Africa and the Middle East.
 The channel has a Czech license (RRTV) in order to ensure the continuation of legal broadcasting in the EU in accordance with the EU Audiovisual Media Services Directive (AVMSD) and the Single Market Law after the UK leaves the European Union.
 Since the Czech Republic has minimum broadcasting rules, it was chosen for licensing purposes in the EU.
+The editorial office of the channel is still located in London.